gasparesganga/gasparesganga.com/labs/jquery-popup-window/index.md

 ##### GetState
 **`$(selector).PopupWindow("getstate")`**
 Gets the state of PopupWindow for the first element in the set of matched elements.
-It returns a string representing the state: `normal`, `closed`, `collapsed`, `minimized` or `maximized`.
+It returns `undefined` if PopupWindow has not been initialized on the element, or a string representing its state: `normal`, `closed`, `collapsed`, `minimized` or `maximized`.

 ##### SetState
 **`$(selector).PopupWindow("setstate", state)`**